Skip to main content

 “I guess the only thing weird may have been how normal everything was,” Kripke says.

-Bit of a 180 for a guy who started his career as a comedy writer.
+It's a bit of a 180 for a guy who started his career as a comedy writer.

 That obsession got him into film school – at USC – and Kripke trekked west to Los Angeles when he was 18.
 Throughout college and just after, Kripke fashioned himself a comedy writer, making short films for festivals.
 One of those films led to a development deal with Dreamworks, the studio founded by Steven Spielberg, Jeffrey Katzenberger and David Geffen.